Free landscaping estimate template

 Tips for creating an accurate landscape estimate and template

-While price breakdowns for materials and labor costs are the areas of your landscaping estimate your potential client will be focusing on, other information is important to include.
+While price breakdowns for materials and labor costs are the areas of landscaping estimates that your potential client will focus on, other information is important to include.

 The basic sections that should be on your landscaping estimate template include:

 - Your company name, logo, and contact information.

 - Projected timeline for job completion.

 Keep reading for a deep dive into the:

 - Crucial sections for a stellar landscaping estimate template.